gilpanal/beatbytebot_api/README.md

   collection(collectionName:"munsell"){id, title, photo_url}
 }
 ```
-##### G. Send audio file from web app
+##### G. Send audio file from web app (See Note 4 above for User Info)
-Go to http://127.0.0.1:8080/testFileUploadForm and complete the form with the proper information:
+Go to http://127.0.0.1:8080/testFileUploadForm or https://bunchofsongsapi.herokuapp.com/testFileUploadForm and complete the form with the proper information:
 - Chat Id: the id of the channel or group.
 In exmaple: -455452954, -1001476711416
 - User info: produced by Telegram Login Widget.
 See Note 4 above.
 In example:
 >     {